htrajan/ht-drawsteel/Classes/Fury/3rd-Level Features/7-Rage Abilities/You Are Already Dead.md

 | **Keywords:** Attack, Melee, Weapon | **Type:** Action       |
 | **Distance:** Melee 1               | **Target:** 1 creature |

 **Effect:** If the target is not a boss or solo creature, they die at the end of their next turn.
-If the target is a boss or solo creature, the next attack against them gains ���.
+If the target is a boss or solo creature, the next attack against them gains [SHIELD](#shield).